Naval Base Ulithi: Destroyer base

 Hundreds of US Navy destroyers were used in the Pacific war.
 Destroyers were used to protect capital ships like aircraft carriers, battleships and heavy cruisers.
 Destroyers were used to screen and protect convoy of ships.
 Destroyers were used to hunt submarines and protect amphibious landings at beaches.
 Destroyers had anti-aircraft guns, radar, and forward-launched ASW weapons, dual-purpose guns, depth charges, and torpedoes.

-Like the submarines, they needed to be restocked with food, fuel, supplies, and weapons to be kept operational.
+Like the submarines, the destroyers needed to be restocked with food, fuel, supplies, and weapons to be kept operational.
 Ulithi had a large destroyer base, with destroyer tenders.
 Destroyer tenders could do minor repair work on the ships also, and major work could be done at the Ulithi repair depot.